Otherworld Myth Meaning & Symbolism

 A figure emerges.
 She is The Sovereignty, clad in a gown the colour of dawn and a cloak pinned with stars.
 In her hand is a branch of silver, from which hang nine apples of crystal that chime with a sound that stills the heart.
 She does not speak, but her eyes hold the depth of still lakes.
 She turns and passes into the mound.
 The light beckons.

-Conn crosses [the threshold](/myths/the-threshold “Myth from Folklore culture.”/).
+Conn crosses the threshold.
 The air changes—it is sweeter, heavier, alive.
-He is in a hall vaster than any king’s, yet it feels like the heart of [the world](/myths/the-world “Myth from Tarot culture.”/).
+He is in a hall vaster than any king’s, yet it feels like the heart of the world.
 Time unravels here.
 A feast is perpetually laid, but those who eat find neither hunger nor fullness.
 He sees his lost one, smiling, yet her eyes look through him to a horizon he cannot see.
-The Aos Sí move in a graceful, slow dance, their laughter like bells, their silence profound.
+The Aos Sà move in a graceful, slow dance, their laughter like bells, their silence profound.

 The goddess presents him with a cup.
 "Drink," her voice is the whisper of wind through oak leaves.
 "And know the truth of your desire."
 This is the test.
 To drink without questioning is to be trapped forever in beautiful stasis, to forget the world of struggle and growth.
 Conn hesitates.
 He remembers the grey world, the unfinished task, the love that was real in its pain and its joy.
 He sets the cup down, untasted.